Thais Carla: Lawsuits

 Santos constantly receives fat-shaming attacks from Internet users.
 According to her, legal action is the way to combat these attacks: "those who slander me hinder my work".
-In October 2021, comedian Leo Lins was ordered to pay for moral damages in a lawsuit that Santos filed against him for fat shaming.
+In October 2021, comedian Léo Lins was ordered to pay for moral damages in a lawsuit that Santos filed against him for fat shaming.
 She said: "He ridiculed me with various prejudiced and fatphobic phrases.
 This was the first time that a judge directly upheld the conviction for the violation of fatphobia in the foreground, which is an excellent win for all fat people."
 In March 2022, she won a court injunction forcing presenter Danilo Gentili to delete photos of the dancer from his social networks–she had filed a lawsuit for fat shaming, hedonic damages and misuse of the images in the posts.

 Santos sued filmmaker Pietro Krauss for using her image without authorization, after which she was repeatedly harassed in the comments.
 As well as asking for the video to be deleted, under penalty of a fine, the influencer asked for in damages.
 In September 2022, the court denied Santos's request for a preliminary injunction and kept the video on the air.
 On 20 September 2024, the lawsuit was dismissed on the grounds that the video addressed a topic of public interest and was not personally offensive.
 Santos appealed on the grounds of lack of resources, but the Bahia Court of Justice upheld the decision, recognizing Pietro's freedom of speech.
 In the second instance, Santos suffered another defeat, and the decision was upheld.
 She was ordered to pay a fee of 20% of the value of the case, suspended due to free legal aid.